 of our lives.

-When I recall my childhood, and therefore, when I think about what really matters, I think of mud, rain, the slap of a soccer ball on wet cleats, and the kind of running and hollering that propels a person forward into something bigger than herself.
+When I recall my childhood, I think of mud, rain, the slap of a soccer ball on wet cleats, and the kind of running and hollering that propels a person forward into something bigger than herself.

 This is what I most want you to know about me: I’m still doing it—running toward something, breathless and full body.
 Call that something life, work, love, or the practice that for me is all three: writing.
 I believe with all my heart that writing can save the world, can lead to a moment in time of ecstatic connection—something very different than what we perceive as being provided by our smart phones and Facebook pages (though I don’t deny these are handy tools).

 Whitman College Rugby, 1999

 I’m talking about the kind of connection that happened when my soccer teammates and I, all those years ago, jumped into the air when one of us scored a goal (or later, in college, when I played rugby with the same ferocity).
 That moment when our cleats left the ground and we were all suspended together.
 This is the kind of love and living I believe in.
 It’s what I’m always reaching for.
 And I’m passionate about opening doors and shining a light into the dark places so that others can reach for it too.

 To propel yourself forward into something bigger than yourself requires a certain kind of blind trust.
 By this I mean, you stop relying on your set ways of seeing things.
 You devote yourself to being present, curious, and open.
 You take risks.
 Those risks lead to another heightened state, what I call ecstatic uncertainty—the best phrase I’ve come up with to describe what it feels like when a person is presented with the opportunity to stretch beyond his or her comfort level and current understanding of the world.
 Just as I believe with all my heart that writing can change the world, I believe that the only response to a moment of ecstatic uncertainty is to take the leap and trust that the net will appear.